-Those long days and sleepless nights have probably got you leaning pretty heavily on your morning (and mid-morning, lunchtime, afternoon) cuppa to get you through.
-But you might be wondering if it’s ok to have tea or coffee, or more specifically caffeine when you’re breastfeeding?
+Those long days and sleepless nights caring for your baby have probably got you leaning pretty heavily on your morning (and mid-morning, lunchtime, afternoon) cup of tea or coffee to get you through.
+But you might be wondering can you have caffeine when breastfeeding?
+How much caffeine can you have when breastfeeding and what does caffeine do to breastfeeding?
 The short answer is yes, it is generally safe to have caffeine when you are breastfeeding, but you do need to be mindful of how much you are consuming.
+The long answer to these questions can be found below!

 It is recommended that breastfeeding mothers do not exceed 200mg of caffeine per day when feeding your little ones.